 If you fly into Paraburdoo or Newman, you will need at the very least 3 days to explore the main attractions of Karijini National Park.
 However if you are driving all the way, then we recommend you spend more like a minimum of 4-5 days to appreciate the best of what this part of the world has to offer.. and more if you can afford the time.

 Do you need a 4WD for Karijini?

 You can definitely see the highlights of Karijini National Park with a 2WD drive, but a 4WD will give you more comfort and far greater access to fully appreciate the area, especially during the Wet Season.

 No, thankfully not – crocodiles don’t extend this far south or inland.
 Hypothermia in the cold waters is more of a risk!

 Is Karijini open all year?

-Hope this article has helped answer some of you questions!
-Let us know if you have any questions or additional advice or comments below.
+Hope this article has helped answer some of your questions!
+Let us know if you have any questions, additional advice or comments below.
 Enjoy your travels!
 Cheers, Chris and Bec.